-The number of laws and regulations on Assisted Reproductive Technology (ART) across Europe has been growing non-stop for the past few years.
-However, only a few countries grant access to lesbian women and single women wishing to have a baby without a man.
+The number of laws and regulations on Assisted Reproductive Technology (ART) across Europe has increased significantly over the past few years.
+However, only a few countries give lesbian and single women the right to have a baby without a man.

-Currently, only twenty-two European countries allow single women to turn to fertility treatments to become mothers.
+Currently, only 22 European countries allow single women to undergo fertility treatment to become mothers.

-In the case of same-sex female partners, the situation is less liberal, with only seven European countries granting them access to fertility care: Belgium, Bulgaria, Denmark, Finland, Latvia, Spain and the United Kingdom.
+In the case of same-sex female partners, the situation is less liberal, with only seven European countries giving them the right to access fertility care: Belgium, Bulgaria, Denmark, Finland, Latvia, Spain, and the United Kingdom.

-In France, for instance, access to donor sperm is prohibited for single women and women in a lesbian relationship.
-This is the reason why most turn to cross-border reproductive care and undergo IVF in Belgium.
+In France, for instance, access to donor sperm is prohibited for single women and same-sex couples.
+This is the reason why most of them turn to IVF in Belgium.

-As for Spain, marriage is a prerequisite in order for lesbian women to be allowed to undergo reciprocal IVF, in accordance with the Law 14/2006 governing assisted reproduction techniques.
-Otherwise, it would be considered a known egg donation process, which is forbidden in the country.
+As for Spain, being married is required to undergo reciprocal IVF, in accordance with the Law 14/2006 governing assisted reproduction techniques.
+Otherwise, it would be considered a known egg donation process, a type of donation that is forbidden under Spanish law.

-After 6 April 2009, the UK Law established that the birth mother of a child conceived through donor insemination will automatically be considered his legal parent, even if she is not the biological mother.
-If the woman is married or in a civil partnership, the spouse or civil partner will be the second legal parent.
+After 6 April 2009, the UK Law established that the birth mother of a child conceived through donor insemination will be automatically considered the legal parent, even if she is not the biological mother.
+If she is married or in a civil partnership, the spouse or civil partner will be the second legal parent.